adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ]
 ```

-When the voter submits the votes, the `vote` function can be called for each candidate with the corresponding number of votes:
+When the voter submits the votes, the `vote` function can be called in which, there is a for executing for each candidate with the corresponding number of votes:

 ```jsx
 async function handleSubmit(votingData){